griga23/shoe-store/README.md

 );
 ```

-Write all 3 promotions as in a single statement set to the shoe_promotions table
+Write all 3 calculated promotions in a single statement set to the shoe_promotions table
 ```
 EXECUTE STATEMENT SET
 BEGIN